craftcms/docs/docs/commerce/2.x/customer-address-management.md

 See <commerce2:craft\commerce\models\Address> to learn about the fields available on an address.

-## Get a specific address belonging to the current customer by its id
+## Get a specific address belonging to the current customer by its ID

 ```twig
 {% set address = craft.commerce.customer.getAddressById(id) %}